10umarr/10umarr/README.md

 ## Hi there 👋
+My name is Muhammad Umar and I am learning to be a cybersecurity analyst.
+Currently I am learning python and SQL.

 <!--
 **10umarr/10umarr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.